SayuruRehan/hillsafe/README.md

 ### Machine Learning Integration
 The risk engine can be extended with ML-based landslide susceptibility models using the existing data layers as features.

-## 📞 Support & Contribution
+## Support & Contribution

 For issues, improvements, or adding real datasets for Sri Lankan districts, please open an issue or contribute to the repository.

 ---

-**Built with**: FastAPI, Rasterio, GeoPandas, Leaflet, and ❤️ for safer housing in hill country.
+**Built with**: FastAPI, Rasterio, GeoPandas, Leaflet, and ❤️ for safer housing in Sri Lanka.